openharmony/docs/en/application-dev/faqs/faqs-arkts-utils.md

 1. [@ohos.taskpool (Using the Task Pool)](../reference/apis-arkts/js-apis-taskpool.md)
 2. [@ohos.worker (Worker Startup)](../reference/apis-arkts/js-apis-worker.md)

-## Does ArkTS support multithreading development using a Java-like shared memory model?
+## Does ArkTS support multithreading development using the shared memory model?
 (API version 10)

 Multiple threads cannot perform operations on the same memory object simultaneously by locking the memory object.
 ArkTS is an actor model that supports cross-thread memory isolation.
 Currently, only SharedArrayBuffer or native-layer objects can be shared.